Two-dimensional multi-target detection: an autocorrelation analysis approach: The effect of the contrast transfer function

-Let us consider a measurement~$y \in \mathbb{R}^{\rev{N \times N}}$ given by
+Let us consider a measurement~$y \in \mathbb{R}^{{N \times N}}$ given by

-where~$M \in \mathbb{R}^{N \times N}$ is as defined in~(\ref{eq:model}), $h \in \mathbb{R}^{\rev{N \times N}}$ is a point spread function, and~$\ast$ is a circular convolution.
-The Fourier transform of the point spread function, \rev{called} the contrast transfer function~(CTF), is denoted by~$\hat{h}$.
-The measurement~$y$ represents a \mbox{cryo-EM} micrograph affected by the optical configuration of the microscope through convolution with a point spread function. \rev{The CTF is assumed to be known, and in practice \re{is} estimated from the data~\cite{heimowitz2020reducing}}.
+where~$M \in \mathbb{R}^{N \times N}$ is as defined in~(\ref{eq:model}), $h \in \mathbb{R}^{{N \times N}}$ is a point spread function, and~$\ast$ is a circular convolution.
+The Fourier transform of the point spread function, {called} the contrast transfer function~(CTF), is denoted by~$\hat{h}$.
+The measurement~$y$ represents a \mbox{cryo-EM} micrograph affected by the optical configuration of the microscope through convolution with a point spread function. {The CTF is assumed to be known, and in practice {is} estimated from the data~\cite{heimowitz2020reducing}}.

-The goal of this section is to derive conditions on~$h$ such that one can recover~$M$ from the autocorrelations of~$y$.
-Recall that we first compute the first three autocorrelations of the measurement, as presented in~(\ref{eq:AM1}) -~(\ref{eq:AM3}).
+The goal of this appendix is to derive conditions on~$h$ such that one can recover the autocorrelations of~$M$ from~$y$.
+Once the autocorrelations of~$M$ were recovered, one can estimate the target image using Algorithm~\ref{alg:image_recovery}.
+The conditions are presented in the following proposition. \comm{ \begin{proposition} Reconstructing the first three autocorrelations of~$M$ from~$y$~(\ref{eq:ctf_model}) is possible \mbox{if~$\hat{h}[\vec{k}] \ne 0 \text{ for all } \vec{k} \in \mathbb{Z}^2$}, where~$\hat{h}$ is the CTF. \end{proposition}} \begin{proof} Recall that we first compute the first three autocorrelations of the measurement, as presented in~(\ref{eq:AM1}) -~(\ref{eq:AM3}).
 For the first-order autocorrelation (the mean) of the measurement~$y$ we have that

-where~\mbox{$\hat{y} \in \mathbb{C}^{\rev{N \times N}}$} is the Fourier transform of~$y$, and~\mbox{$\hat{M}~\in~\mathbb{C}^{N \times N}$} is the Fourier transform of~$M$.
+where~\mbox{$\hat{y} \in \mathbb{C}^{{N \times N}}$} is the Fourier transform of~$y$, and~\mbox{$\hat{M}~\in~\mathbb{C}^{N \times N}$} is the Fourier transform of~$M$.
 The reconstruction of the mean of~$M$ is possible from

 if~$\hat{h}[\vec{0}] \ne 0$.

 For the second-order autocorrelation of~$y$, we consider its Fourier transform---the power spectrum---defined as

 Hence, we have that for any frequency~$\vec{k} \in \mathbb{Z}^2$, the power spectrum of~$y$ is given by